Retro-Devils/Mugen-Pi-4/Mugen-Compatibility.md

 # INFO #

+- Mugen 1.0 and Mugen 1.1 based work best.  we have not got WINMugen to work .

 - If you see double if was tested by two or more people/teams.

 - You wanna add stuff put in a pull request, or contact us Devils.